sympy/sympy/doc/src/modules/polys/domainsintro.rst

   >>> ZZ.exquo(ZZ(5), ZZ(3))
   Traceback (most recent call last):
   ...
-  sympy.polys.polyerrors.ExactQuotientFailed: 3 does not divide 5 in ZZ
+  ExactQuotientFailed: 3 does not divide 5 in ZZ

 The exact methods and attributes of the domain elements are not guaranteed in general beyond the basic arithmetic operations.
 It should not be presumed that